hqmq/presentation-accidental-design/script.md

 ## Sleep on It
 Taking time away from the problem helped me see it more clearly and leaving a mess with just regression tests made it faster for me to fix the next time I came back.

-## Thinker
-We are paid for our ideas.

-"When was the last time you thought hard about something for an hour?
-A Day?
-Over the course of a month?" ~Rich Hickey (Hammock Driven Development)

-There are lots of things you can do to code faster, but how do you think faster?
-Can you make inspiration strike?

-Working more hours in a day did not lead me to better software or even more software.
-The extra hours would be spent making messes that I would have to clean up later.

-So how do you get a project done on time?

 ## Plan For Design Time
 We all know that "Big Design up Front" doesn't work.
 But not designing at all doesn't work either.
 In this particular project we got very lucky because the pacing of the project put the time for design right in our laps.